Patrick-Cole/pygmi/README.md

 numexpr 2.3.1

 ##Installation
-Please check the internet for the most detailed installation instructions

 ###Installation - Windows
 On Windows, the simplest is to either use WinPython or download an installer which includes WinPython.